julianrichey/CS_446/intel-fpga-bbb/samples/tutorial/07_GhostSZ/README.md

-# RLE
+# Ghost SZ implementation

-This is a first attempt at getting something working of our own.
+The ojective of this tutorial is to show an implementaion of Ghost SZ.

 ## First step